alexcsl/cashcount.c/README.md

-#C-Newbie-Projects
+# C-Newbie-Projects
+My first few beginner level projects using C!

-This repo is filled with newbie projects that I made while learning C I hope you enjoy this repo!!
+This repo is going to be a few of my first projects while learning C.
+They might not be the best projects but I hope you enjoy the repo!!